 (Let's say we want to accept the version from :2)

-If the fix is not that simple, do whatever is necessary and then use
+If the fix is not that simple, investigate what correction are necessary and then use

 git add to signal conflict resolution.